CanevottiAlessia/Streamlit-miR-RF/README.md

 ## 📊 Overview

-pre-miRNAs supported by the evidence layers specified in the **Criteria section** are displayed in the form of an interactive table featuring:
+Pre-miRNAs supported by the evidence layers specified in the **Criteria section** are displayed in the form of an interactive table featuring:

 * **Sticky header** and **sticky first column** for improved navigation
 * **Color-coded cells** with an integrated legend indicating:

   * pass/fail status for **structure**, **conservation**, and **expression**
-  * **human specific annotations**
+  * **human-specific annotations**
   * **repeat element annotation**
   * **species-level conservation**
   * **tissue expression values**